View the New Student Veteran Checklist to learn how to use your education benefits at UND.

-Chapter 33 students do not need to verify their enrollment.
+Chapter 33 and 35 students do not need to verify their enrollment.

 When students have completed UND's Certification Application and received the confirmation email, the semester certification will be processed.
 Once UND certifies those courses, it may take six-eight weeks for the VA to make a payment.

 The payment for tuition and fees can be delayed for a number of reasons.
 Students that are using VA funding will not be charged a late fee.

 Students that are using VA funding will have a hold on their account and will receive messages but will not be charged a late fee.
 UND will wait for the VA to pay the general tuition and fees for students that are using that funding source.

 Students must notify Veteran & Nontraditional Student Services when any changes are made to their schedule.
 This can be done via email and needs to include the student's name, student's ID number, chapter of benefits, and the course that was changed (eg. Dropped HIST 101).

 Any schedule changes MAY impact your VA payment.

 Complete the Cancellation/Withdrawal form with the Registrar's Office.
 Students also need to contact Veteran & Nontraditional Student Services so the VA funding can be adjusted.